reality tv

 But then, Netflix renewed the series for a ninth season to fill a gap left by the 2023 SAG-AFTRA and WGA strikes.
 Berk said he was surprised to learn that the other four had agreed to return.

-Now, three Rolling Stone sources have alleged that unbeknownst to Berk, France — with alleged help from Porowski — campaigned to replace Berk with their friend and interior designer Jeremiah Brent.
+Three Rolling Stone sources alleged that unbeknownst to Berk, France — with alleged help from Porowski — campaigned to replace Berk with their friend and interior designer Jeremiah Brent.

 Brent was officially announced as Berk's replacement for season nine.